BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/home_pro.md

 `text.octopus_energy_{{ACCOUNT_ID}}_home_pro_screen`

 Allows you to set scrolling text for the home pro device.
+If the text is greater than 3 characters, then it will scroll on the device, otherwise it will be statically displayed.